wp-plugins/sark-migs/readme.txt

 Extends WooCommerce with MasterCard Internet Gateway Service (MIGS)

 == Description ==
 This plugin enables MIGS payment gateway support for your WooCommerce sites.
-It Allows you to use MasterCard Internet Gateway Service or any other gateway services that based on MIGS ( like Axis Bank in India ) with the WooCommerce plugin.
+It Allows you to use MasterCard Internet Gateway Service or any other bank that uses MIGS ( like HSBC, Bendigo Bank, Axis Bank ... ) with the WooCommerce plugin.
 It uses the redirect method, the user is redirected to MIGS payment gateway page so that you don't have to install an SSL certificate on your site.

 == Installation ==
 1. Ensure you have latest version of WooCommerce plugin installed ( 2.2 or above )